January 15, 2015

-Three contactors are present in an HVAC unit, one each for the blower motor, condenser fan motor and compressor.
+Three contractors are present in an HVAC unit, one each for the blower motor, condenser fan motor and compressor.
 It is important that whenever the system is switched on, an electrical connection is established by engaging and starting the motors and compressor.
-When pitting and arcing form on the contactor, it may not conduct electricity and will prevent the motor from starting.
+When pitting and arcing form on the contractor, it may not conduct electricity and will prevent the motor from starting.

 4. Gas valve